Grassyloki/WinVDDB/README.md

     -   config.toml (copied and configured from config.toml.example)
 3. Install AutoHotkey v2 from
     [autohotkey.com](https://www.autohotkey.com)
-4. Install required PowerShell modules: VirtualDesktop and Powershell-TOML
+4. Optional: Install PowerShell modules (not required, fallback mechanisms are provided):
+    - The script will attempt to auto-install PowerShell-TOML if needed
+    - VirtualDesktop module is not required (replaced with AutoHotkey functions)

 ## Usage: